shr88296/Orpheus-3b-tts/README.md

 2. [Open AI compatible Fast-API implementation](https://github.com/Lex-au/Orpheus-FastAPI)
 3. [Gradio WebUI that runs smoothly on WSL and CUDA](https://github.com/Saganaki22/OrpheusTTS-WebUI)

 # Checklist

 - [x] Release 3b pretrained model and finetuned models
 - [ ] Release pretrained and finetuned models in sizes: 1b, 400m, 150m parameters
 - [ ] Fix glitch in realtime streaming package that occasionally skips frames.
 - [ ] Fix voice cloning Colab notebook implementation

+### Local Notes

+I prefer to download the models into the repository with `HF_HOME=$PWD/models python3 download_models.py`.
+Therefore any script should be executed with the prefix `HF_HOME=$PWD/models` so that the models can be located by hugginface.